NiklasTiede/TinyHTTPie/README.md

 # 3. Argparse Module

-This repository contains the code belonging to the second section of the article "[The Evolution of a Script](https://the-coding-lab.com/posts/the-evolution-of-a-script/)".
+This repository contains the code belonging to the third section of the article "[The Evolution of a Script](https://the-coding-lab.com/posts/the-evolution-of-a-script/)".

-Here we took advantage of Python's sys module.
-This gives us the power to pass arguments from outside the script.
+Here we took advantage of Python's `argparse` module.
+It's easier to handle arguments with argparse than using the `sys` module alone.
+Argparse creates a `--help` flag for us, which allows nice introspection into the capabilities of the command line tool.

 ```python
 #!/usr/bin/env python